cargo-bins/cargo-binstall/README.md

 - Why use the cargo manifest?
   - Crates already have these, and they already contain a significant portion of the required information.
     Also there's this great and woefully underused (imo) `[package.metadata]` field.
-- Why not use a binary repository instead?
-  - Then we'd need to _host_ a binary repository, and worry about publishing and all the other fun things that come with releasing software.
-    This way we can use existing CI infrastructure and build artifacts, and maintainers can choose how to distribute their packages.
 - Is this secure?
   - Yes and also no?
 We're not (yet? #1) doing anything to verify the CI binaries are produced by the right person / organisation.
     However, we're pulling data from crates.io and the cargo manifest, both of which are _already_ trusted entities, and this is